Akmdrhannn/Akmdrhannn/README.md

 </div>

 ### <div align="center">I'm Raihan from Indonesia especially from Bangkalan City.
-I'm trying to be a Fullstack Web Developer< 💻 /></div>
+I'm trying to be a Backend Web Developer or Quality Assurance< 💻 /></div>

-- 🔭 I'm currently studying at Trunojoyo Madura University in the informatics engineering study program
+- 🔭 I'm still waiting my graduation queue from Trunojoyo Madura University

-- 🌱 I’m currently learning Laravel Framework right now

 - ⚡ Fun Fact : My sense of humor is too high :D